Toward particle-level filtering of individual collision events at the Large Hadron Collider and beyond: The algorithm

 \section{The algorithm}

-We recently presented an algorithm that makes it possible to assign individual particles inside events a probability for them to originate from a hard parton scattering as opposed to soft QCD interactions.
-We showed results on Monte Carlo data sets comprising a total number of particles in the range $1300\div 1600$, corresponding to $gg\rightarrow t\bar{t}$ at $\sqrt{s}=14~\mbox{TeV}$ superimposed with Minimum Bias.
+We recently presented a Markov Chain Monte Carlo algorithm that makes it possible to assign individual particles inside events a probability for them to originate from a hard parton scattering as opposed to soft QCD interactions.
+We showed results on Monte Carlo data sets comprising a total number of particles in the range $\sim1300\div 1600$, corresponding to $gg\rightarrow t\bar{t}$ at $\sqrt{s}=14~\mbox{TeV}$ superimposed with Minimum Bias.
 Our algorithm makes it possible to estimate the effect of fluctuations on the shapes of signal and background PDFs at the particle level.
-We are here discussing the possibility to use it to implement a particle-level filtering procedure for individual LHC events upstream of the official reconstruction chains.
+We are here discussing the possibility of using it to implement a particle-level filtering procedure for individual LHC events upstream of the official jet reconstruction pipelines.

-The algorithm processes a given collection of particles that is assumed to be a mixture comprising particles originating from a signal hard scattering as well as of particles associated with soft QCD background.
-It samples iteratively from a bayesian posterior PDF that encodes information as to which particles are more likely to originate from either process, discriminating based on signal and background particle-level kinematics.
+The algorithm processes a given collection of particles that is assumed to be a mixture comprising particles originating from a signal hard scattering as well as particles associated with soft QCD background.
+It samples iteratively from a Bayesian posterior PDF that encodes information as to which particles are more likely to originate from either process, discriminating based on signal and background particle-level kinematics.
 In particular, with reference to individual particle pseudorapidity\footnote{ Particle pseudorapidity, $\eta$, is a kinematic variable that is related to the particle polar angle, $\theta$, in the laboratory frame, and which is given by $\eta=-\log(\tan(\theta/2))$. }, $\eta$, the distribution of particles originating from a hard quark or gluon scattering is typically more biased toward zero, i.e. the corresponding particles are more ``central'' in the detector as compared to particles associated with soft QCD interactions.